wclr/yalc/README.md

 ## Why

-When developing and authoring multiple packages (private or public) you often find yourself in a need of using the latest/WIP versions in your other projects in your local environment, without publishing those packages to remote registry.
+When developing and authoring multiple packages (private or public) you often find yourself in a need of using the latest/WIP versions in your other projects in your local environment without publishing those packages to remote registry.
 Npm/yarn adress this issue with standard [symlinked packages](https://docs.npmjs.com/cli/link) aproach (`npm/yarn link`).
-Though this brings potential goodness and profit, it also often imposes unpleasant constrains and issues with dependencies resolution, symlinks interoperability between file systems, etc.
+Though this approach can solve the problem and work for you, it also often imposes unpleasant constrains and issues with dependencies resolution, symlinks interoperability between file systems, etc.

 ## What